-The most common DUI charge in Idaho is the DUI First Offense.
-More often than not people do not go on to get additional DUI offenses, and so the bulk of the criminal charges in the court are first time offenses.
+A driver convicted of a first DUI charge in Idaho can expect administrative actions on their record (license suspension) and criminal penalties (fines and jail time).
+The first DUI is the last for many convicted drivers, and so most of the criminal charges in court are first time offenses.
 (If you are looking for general information on DUI charges, go here.)

 If you’ve been charged with a DUI first offense call an attorney immediately to begin preparing your defense.
 At Atkinson Law Office we can help you.
 Call us today.
 208-571-0627